IndiGo posts Rs 130 cr Q3 profit on higher passenger revenues; appoints Rahul Bhatia as MD | Business

 ASK or Available Seat Kilometre indicates an airline's capacity for carrying passengers.

 ''I am pleased that we were able to report a profit for the third quarter.
 It demonstrates that our business model is fundamentally strong.
-Our employees have remained a pillar of strength throughout this health crisis and have steadfastly provided superior service to our customers,'' IndiGo CEO Ronojoy Dutta said.
+Our employees have remained a pillar of strength throughout this health crisis and have steadfastly provided superior service to our customers,'' Dutta said.

 IndiGo had a fleet of 283 aircraft, including 56 A320 CEOs, 140 A320 NEOs, 52 A321 NEOs and 35 ATRs at the end of December 2021.
 It operated a peak of 1,574 daily flights during the quarter, including non-scheduled flights.